mjambon/atdgen-tutorial/README.md

     ]

-# Referring to type definitions from an other ATD file
+# Referring to type definitions from another ATD file

 # Integration with ocamldoc